-Really the only downside to a trip to Robert J. Bobb Stadium at Hyames Field is the food selection.
-There is one cramped booth behind home plate, no posted menu, and a very basic selection.
-I tried the hot dog ($3) which was below average.
-If I wasn't starving, I wouldn't have eaten the thing.
-You can find other snacks like chips ($1), candy ($2), tortilla chips & salsa ($3), popcorn ($2), cotton candy ($3), sesame seeds ($3), and ice pops ($1).
+The only downside to a trip to Robert J. Bobb Stadium at Hyames Field is the food selection.
+There is one cramped booth behind home plate, and a very basic selection.
+The hot dog ($3) is below average, but will do if you’re in a pinch and need some encased meat to go with your ballgame.
+You can find other snacks like chips ($1), candy ($2), popcorn ($2), cotton candy ($3), sesame seeds ($3), and freeze pops ($2).

-It is difficult given the typical attendance for college baseball in the Midwest to invest too much into the concession area, so it is somewhat understandable that the choice is limited, but I am hopeful that they can at least install a menu and a couple of decent options in the future.
-In the meantime, you may consider bringing your own food into the park with you if you think you'll need some sustenance.
+It is difficult given the typical attendance for college baseball in the Midwest to invest too much into the concession area, so it is somewhat understandable that the choice is limited.
+In the meantime, you may consider bringing your own food into the park with you if you think you’ll need some sustenance.

 The remaining seating is black metal bleachers (10 rows) which stretch from dugout to dugout.
 The seating area has a screen that stretches out in front of all seats, so if you want a completely unobstructed view, then you’ll have to head for the hill on the first base side.